 a new English Riviera website and social media for increased digital presence

 The Destination Management project will deliver:

 Our lead strategic partner in this project is the English Riviera BID Company.
-The Destination Management Group will bring together all stakeholders with a responsibility for Torbay as a visitor destination and will be co-ordinated by TDA.
+The Destination Management Group brings together all stakeholders with a responsibility for Torbay as a visitor destination and is co-ordinated by TDA.

 Our Destination Management work is supported by the National Lottery through Arts Council England and the Heritage Lottery Fund, as part of Torbay's Great Place Scheme.

 October - November 2017: Develop initial cultural content for new English Riviera website and launch the new site www.englishriviera.co.uk (complete)

 December 2017 onwards: Continue to develop the cultural content on English Riviera website (underway)

 February - May 2018: Appoint Destination Management Group co-ordinator and form the Group (complete)